 Each year, millions of animals pass through high kill shelters throughout the U.S. – many do not make it out alive.
 Secondhand Hounds has relationships with many of these shelters in an attempt to lower the euthanasia rates around our country.
 We also take animals from local impounds, surrender clinics across the Midwest, and from owners who can no longer care for their animals.

-Once an animal is selected by our Foster Coordinators, they get to Secondhand Hounds’ Minnetonka location in one of two ways.
+Once an animal is selected by our Admissions Team, they get to Secondhand Hounds’ Minnetonka location in one of two ways.
 Some are transported to us by numerous volunteers who each drive (or fly!) a 2-3 hour leg of a long journey.
 Others are picked up by one of our volunteers, either in our vanimal or their own vehicle, depending on how many animals are coming.

 The animals arrive at Secondhand Hounds and immediately get baths (if needed), intake vetting (including microchips, vaccines and preventatives),

 and a photo shoot!
 This process is called intake

 and every single animal goes through it upon arrival.